 Job Corps Administrator

-Grace Kilbane is the National Director for the Office of Job Corps, under the U.S. Department of Labor's Employment and Training Administration (ETA).
+Lenita Jacobs-Simmons is the Interim National Director for the Office of Job Corps, under the U.S. Department of Labor's Employment and Training Administration (ETA).
 As the National Director, she has the responsibility for leading the program and its 125 Job Corps centers throughout the country.
 The Job Corps program serves over 60,000 youth, ages 16-24, each year.
 The largely residential program offers participants opportunities to secure academic and vocational credentials and assists them with securing placement in education, employment, or the military upon graduation from the program.